-Now, when uploading your ebook and paperback, ensure that the details are correct before publishing.
-After you have finished publishing your ebook and your book is live, if there are errors or you think that you need to change the title, you can do that.
-All you need is to go back to the publishing page and edit the title.
+When uploading your ebook and paperback, ensure that the details are correct before publishing.
+After you have finished publishing your ebook and your book is live, if there are errors or you think you need to change the title, you can do that.
+You only need to go back to the publishing page and edit the title.

 However, it is not like that in PAPERBACK.
-Once you have published the paperback, you cannot edit the language, title, subtitle, edition, Author.
+Once you have published the paperback, you cannot edit the language, title, subtitle, edition, or Author.
 It is because the book has already been assigned an ISBN number.
 So, do your research very well before publishing a paperback.
-If you think that the title is not good enough, you can publish only the ebook and watch it for some time before publishing the paperback.
-However, if you want to edit the paperback, you will need to unpublish the first paperback and publish it again as a new book.
+If you think the title is not good enough, you can publish only the ebook and watch it for some time before publishing the paperback.
+However, if you want to edit the paperback, you must unpublish the first paperback and publish it again as a new book.
 I hope you understand now.

 The above things are what you will see on the first page of the publishing page.

-After you have finished inputting the details, click “Save” at the bottom, and you will be taken to the next page.
+After you have inputted the details, click “Save” at the bottom, and you will be taken to the next page.

 KINDLE EBOOK CONTENT/ PAPERBACK CONTENT

 It is the second section of your publishing page.
 It is another vital page because it is the page where you will upload your book.
 Pay attention to all the details on this page because everything on this page is significant.
-How you configure this page is how your book will look like when buyers are reading it through their kindle devices or when printed.
-I’ll explain everything that you’ll see on this page, one after the other.
+How you configure this page is how your book will look when buyers read it through their kindle devices or when printed.
+I’ll explain everything you see on this page, one after the other.
 Let’s get started;

 NOTE: Once you publish your book, you cannot change its DRM setting.
 I always tick “NO” since I don’t like it.
 But you can choose any option that you want.

-If you already bought ISBN, you can click “Use my ISBN,” but if you don’t have it, you can click “Assign me a free KDP ISBN.”
+If you have already bought ISBN, you can click “Use my ISBN,” but if you don’t have it, you can click “Assign me a free KDP ISBN.”
 If you click that, KDP will assign you a free ISBN for your book, which you can only use on Amazon.
 If you unpublish the book and want to publish it again, you will need a new ISBN.
-The ISBN is only for that particular book, which includes; title, subtitle, edition, Author.
+The ISBN is only for that particular book and includes; the title, subtitle, edition, and Author.
 Once you are assigned an ISBN, you cannot edit the title again.
-It is one of the reasons why you cannot edit the title, subtitle of the paperback after you have published your book.
+It is one of the reasons why you cannot edit the title and subtitle of the paperback after you have published your book.

 KINDLE EBOOK ISBN: You can add it if you have it or leave it blank.
-I always leave it blank since it is an ebook, and it is not compulsory.
+I always leave it blank since it is an ebook, which is not compulsory.

 PUBLISHER: If you are using a publishing company or you are a publishing company.
 You can add your company name here.
 I always leave it blank since I am self-publishing.